 The legalization of Cannabis in California will undoubtedly have an impact on the wine industry, but in what ways?

-The Wine & Weed symposium will explore, in depth, what the California wine industry can expect the impact to be over the next year and what opportunities, as well as threats, will exist.
+The Central Coast Wine & Weed Symposium will explore, in depth, what the California wine industry, and more specifically Monterey, San Luis Obispo & Santa Barbara counties can expect to experience over the next year and what opportunities, as well as threats, may present themselves.

-This one-day event features experts from both industries, providing an overview of the cannabis industry as well as topics ranging from what is legal and new cannabis products to regulations surrounding licensing, hospitality, growing and other topics of interest.
+This event will feature experts from both industries to provide an overview of the cannabis industry as well as topics ranging from what is legal to regulations surrounding licensing, hospitality, growing and other topics of interest specific to the central coast.

-The symposium also features a limited number of tabletop exhibitors and sponsors along with a beautiful outdoor buffet lunch specially prepared by the Hyatt Vineyard Creek Chef.
+The symposium will also include a limited number of tabletop exhibitors and sponsors along with a beautiful buffet lunch specially prepared by the Embassy Suites Chef.

 The day will conclude with a networking social featuring selected wines and paired hors d'oeuvres.